 Once the tooth has come out of its socket, our dentist in South Hadley will place a gauze pad in the socket to control bleeding.
 After this, you’ll be ready to go home and resume your daily activities.
 Here are some crucial dental extraction aftercare tips to keep in mind:

-You can expect to heal from a tooth extraction in 7 to 10 days.
+You can expect to heal from a tooth extraction in 7 to 10 days if you’re following proper tooth extraction care.
 If you’re still experiencing sensitivity, pain, or bleeding after this period, contact us immediately.